Jonas Eidevall: Coaching style

 Eidevall has described his coaching style as a "high-paced possession game."
 He is described as a passionate coach on the side-lines but calm and analytical outside the pitch by his former players.

-Manchester City W.F.C. head coach Gareth Taylor accused Eidevall of "bullying" the 4th official after Arsenal beat Manchester City with 2–1 at Meadow Park in 5 November 2023.
+Manchester City W.F.C. head coach Gareth Taylor accused Eidevall of "bullying" the 4th official after Arsenal beat Manchester City with 2–1 at Meadow Park on 5 November 2023.
 Eidevall denied the accusations and labelled them "borderline slander" and Eidevall was not booked or spoken to by the referee in regards to his conduct during the game.

 Chelsea F.C.
 Women head coach Emma Hayes pushed Eidevall after the final of the FA Women's League Cup in 2023/24 when both managers were going to shake hands after the match.
 In her post-match remarks said that Eidevall had shown "male aggression" on the sidelines.
 Eidevall said after that he thought her words were "irresponsible" and he was supported by Ian Wright who criticised Hayes' behaviour.